rshmie/InkHeart/README.md

    This script will perform the following actions:
    - Build the entire project.
    - Start the Spring Boot backend server in the background.
-   - Launch the interactive Command-Line Interface (CLI).
+   - Launch the interactive Command-Line Interface (CLI) where you can register a new account or log in.
    - Prompt you to shut down the backend server after your CLI session ends.

     <br/>To run only the CLI (assuming the backend is already running):